 Two electives (6 credits)

 Students are required to complete two (2) LING 1000-level elective courses.
 Please see this course listings.
+There is one exception: LING 1901 Independent Study does not count.
 Electives may be chosen from among graduate courses if the six basic courses from the first two headings above have been completed.
 Linguistics-focused courses offered by another department at Pitt or CMU may be used as a substitute; check with your advisor.

 - LING 1050 Computational Methods in the Humanities